JoshAdekeye/SQL-PROJECTS/README.md

-# SQL-exercise
+# SQL Exercises
-Schemas, Questions &amp; Solutions for SQL Exercising
+Schemas, Questions & Solutions for practicing SQL

 ## Introduction
+This repository contains database schemas, exercise questions, and solutions for SQL practice.

+The materials come from two sources:

-The schemas and questions are
+Wikibooks – SQL Exercises: The schemas and questions are based on the Wikibooks SQL Exercises page (https://en.wikibooks.org/wiki/SQL_Exercises).

-[1] from Wikibook **SQL Exercises** [https://en.wikibooks.org/wiki/SQL_Exercises].
-Solutions are from both this Wikibook and me (exercise 1-8).
-I also added some questions by myself.
+Solutions are taken from both the Wikibook and my own work (Exercises 1–8).
+I’ve also added a few extra questions.

-or

-[2] given by me using some practical examples I encountered (exercise 9-10).
+My own exercises: Exercises 9–10 are created by me and are based on practical examples I’ve encountered.

-## Repository Structure
+Repository Structure

-The repo structure is like below:
+The repository is organized as follows:

 ```
 SQL-exercise
 └───SQL_exercise_1